aarons-talks/2019-07-26-GopherCon-US/README.md

 $ go run .
 ```

-## Third Way: Use Your Athens While Offline :scream:
+## Second Way: Use Your Athens While Offline :scream:

 Like I mentioned in the last demo, Athens stores the dependencies you use _forever_ in its own storage.
 That means that you can build your code without access to the internet.
 Let's do that here!